-During the winter there is scant rain, some leaves still hang limp on the weathered branches, tearfully weeping from lack of water.
-While others have given up and lay dead, strewn around the base of the weakened trees on the now gray cracked earth devoid of nature’s nourishment to feed its normally beautiful appendages.
+During the winter there is scant rain, some leaves were still hang limp on their weathered branches, tearfully weeping from lack of water.
+While others had given up and lay dead, strewn around the base of the weakened trees on the now gray cracked earth, devoid of nature’s nourishment to feed its normally beautiful appendages.
 I was told that for three months of the year, in the summer, the monsoon rain turns the forest in to a verdant green, and it creates a canopy over the dark moist soil beneath its lush green branches.
 With foolish abandoned, now it was almost a graveyard of its summer eminence.

 |A view of what most of the Gir landscape|